patricksamson/vps-toolkit/README.md

 VPS Toolkit is a tool that is developed to simplify installing and configuring software on Ubuntu servers.
 Essentially the VPS Toolkit automates several processes and makes installing, uninstalling, and maintaining software around a server stack (LAMP, LEMP and other variations).

 # Compatibility
-Ubuntu (14.04, 14.10, and 15.04).
-May work on other variants and distributions but that has not been tested.
+Ubuntu (14.04 and later).
+May work on other version, variants and distributions but that has not been tested.

 # Installation and Usage
 Clone repository on any Ubuntu based distro and execute the `setup.sh` bash script file.